-“Family Law” is the category of laws and rules that define the relationships between family members.
+In the first place, “Family Law” is the category of laws and rules that define the relationships between family members.
 The Utah family law attorneys at Schmidt Law Firm provide advice and representation when people desire either to make or break a family relationship.
-Your family should not be taken lightly.
+Moreover, your family should not be taken lightly.
 At Schmidt Law we recognize the emotional aspects involved in family law matters, and we offer clients knowledgeable, compassionate and non-judgmental advice.
 The Schmidt Law Firm family team can help in a variety of legal areas.

 When parents divorce or a child is born out of wedlock, a custody order is necessary to ensure that the child has a stable and consistent visitation schedule.
 It is important to learn about the child custody and visitation options that are available in Utah.
 There are two types of child custody.
 “Legal custody,” refers to which parent will have decision-making authority over the child’s education, child care, discipline and other major decisions regarding the child’s welfare.
 “Physical custody” refers to with which parent the children will reside.
 Parents may seek joint custody or sole custody.
 Custody determinations are complex.
 The courts consider a large variety of factors in determining what custody arrangement is in the best interest of the minor child.
 The family law team at Schmidt Law can assist you in navigating your child custody case.

 In Utah, child support is the right of the child.
-A child is entitled to receive financial support from both parents until he/she turns eighteen or graduates from high school, whichever occurs later.
-Child support is calculated pursuant to the Utah Child Support Guidelines.
+A child receives financial support from both parents until he/she turns eighteen or graduates from high school, whichever occurs later.
+Child support calculation pursuant to Utah Child Support Guidelines.
 Parents generally may not agree to waive or alter a child support obligation, unless there is a showing of sufficient extenuating circumstances.
-Additionally, parents are obligated to pay half of all child care and medical expenses incurred on behalf of a child.
+Additionally, parents pay half of all child care and medical expenses incurred on behalf of a child.
 The Schmidt Law Firm can review your circumstances and assist you in calculating your child support obligation.

 During the course of a relationship, you accumulate real and personal property.
 In the event that your relationship ends, you will need to divide the property.
 Utah law provides for an “equitable distribution” of all marital property.
-Any assets purchased or any debts incurred during a marriage will be deemed marital property, subject to equitable distribution.
+Marital Property includes assets purchased or debts incurred during a marriage.
+Likewise, subject to equitable distribution.
 You will need to protect your separate property from being included in such distribution.
 Separate property includes assets obtained prior to the marriage, assets excluded from the marital estate through prenuptial agreement, inheritance, and gifts.
-The longer you are married, the more difficult it will be to distinguish marital assets from separate assets.
+The longer married, the more difficult it will be to distinguish marital assets from separate assets.
 The family law team at Schmidt Law can assist you in protecting your property interests.

 If you have children, Utah family law requires you to attend mediation.
 We often suggest that parties attend mediation even if they do not have children.
 Mediation provides an alternative to litigation, which can be significantly less expensive.
 During mediation, you and your spouse work with a neutral third party to reach an agreement as to all or a portion of your issues.
 Choosing a professional mediator with experience in legal and emotional matters is important to successful resolving your divorce.
 The team at Schmidt Law have the resources to assist you in selecting the best mediator for your unique case.

 Once you file for divorce, many of your private matters will become public record.
-You will be required to disclose detailed financial records, including tax returns, paycheck stubs, account statements, and asset valuations.
+Requirements include disclosing detailed financial records, including tax returns, paycheck stubs, account statements, and asset valuations.
 The team at Schmidt Law can assist you in navigating the discovery process.

 Enforcement of an order may, at times, be more difficult that obtaining the order.
-If a party fails to act as the court ordered, a motion may be filed requesting compliance.
-The motion must be served on the other party and heard before the court.
-You may also request that the other party be found “in contempt” and that additional sanctions be imposed.
+If a party fails to act as the court ordered, a motion may request compliance.
+The motion’s served on the other party and heard before the court.
+Also, you may also request that the other party be found “in contempt” and that additional sanctions be imposed.
 The experienced team at Schmidt Law can assist you in enforcing the court’s orders.

 Enforcement of an order may, at times, be more difficult that obtaining the order.
-If a party fails to act as the court ordered, a motion may be filed requesting compliance.
-The motion must be served on the other party and heard before the court.
+If a party fails to act as the court ordered, a motion will request compliance.
+The motion will be served on the other party and heard before the court.
 You may also request that the other party be found “in contempt” and that additional sanctions be imposed.
 The experienced attorneys at Schmidt Law can assist you in enforcing the court’s orders.

 Over time, your needs or the needs of your children may change.
 If you can establish that there has been a “substantial change in circumstances” you may request that the court modifies your divorce decree or custody order.
-Child support and custody may also be reviewed periodically to ensure that the order continues to comply with the Utah Statutory Guidelines.
+Review of child support and custody periodically ensures that the order continues to comply with the Utah Statutory Guidelines.
 If your circumstances have changed, the team at Schmidt Law can assist you in modifying your divorce, custody or support order.

 A paternity action is an action whereby a father’s parental rights are legally recognized.
 Either parent or the state may file a paternity action to determine whether a man fathered a child.
-If paternity is established, certain legal rights and obligations attach, including the obligation to pay child support and medical expenses and the right to child custody and parent time.
-If you wish to assert your parental rights or have been named in a paternity action, the team at Schmidt Law can assist you in protecting your interests.
+Established paternity warrants certain legal rights and obligations.
+Including the obligation to pay child support and medical expenses and the right to child custody and parent time.
+If you wish to assert your parental rights, the team at Schmidt Law can assist you in protecting your interests.

 Marriage is a voluntary contract between two adults.
 When you decide to enter a marriage, you may want to include other rights and obligations in the marriage contract.
 Negotiating a prenuptial agreement prior to marriage can save you a significant amount of money and time in the event that your marriage ends.
 You can use a prenuptial agreement to protect separate assets, keep debts separate, provide for children in the event of divorce or death, designate an alimony award, or protect your business interests.
 The team at Schmidt Law can assist you in valuing assets and negotiating a prenuptial agreement.